-Figure 1: Water Quality Control Commission Regulation Hearing Timeline nutrients in the reservoir and its tributaries and the effectiveness of PRFs.
+The Authority has been collecting water quality data since 1994.
+The data has provided an extensive site-specific data set for Cherry Creek Reservoir and its tributaries.
+This SAP/QAPP has been designed to better define water quality conditions and to gain a better understanding of changes of nutrients in the reservoir and its tributaries and the effectiveness of PRGs.
 The following includes an overview of sampling site locations, sampling teams and structures, sampling parameters, and frequency of sampling.